The Ultimate List: 58 Time Management Techniques & Our Top 10 Picks (with mindmap)

 OKRs should be a part of the quarterly planning process and, once defined, they should be communicated to all the team members.
 It’s important that OKRs are frequently set, tracked and reviewed.
 You can find many different examples and templates for OKRs.
 Software that supports OKR:

 SCRUM is the most popular agile productivity framework, especially in software development.
-It’s not exactly a time management technique per se, but it can definitely help with properly addressing productivity issues.
+It’s not exactly a time management strategy per se, but it can definitely help with properly addressing productivity issues and staying focused.

 The cornerstone of the framework is that you have to stay flexible and regular adapt to changing circumstances.
 Next to that, you learn the most not when you plan, but rather when you execute, so you must consistently update your plans based on new feedback in the execution phase.